engine-programming/engine-programming.github.io/content/_index.md

 ## Physics

 The most relevant field of physics for games is classical Newtonian mechanics, in particular rigid-body dynamics.
-Optics can be useful for understanding rendering techniques, but resources are not provided here.

 Chris Hecker has a list of resources: [*Physics References: An Annotated Bibliography for Rigid Body Dynamics*](https://www.chrishecker.com/Physics_References).